 Some local agencies accomplish both requirements by placing a general audience comment period at the beginning of the agenda where the public can comment on both agenda and non-agenda items.
-Others provide public comment periods as each item or group of items comes up on the agenda, and then leave the general public comment period to the end of the agenda.
+Others provide public comment periods as each item or group of items comes up on the agenda, and then leaves the general public comment period to the end of the agenda.
 Either method is permissible, though public comment on public hearing items must be taken during the hearing.

-The Brown Act allows a legislative body to preclude public comments on an agenda item in one situation - where the item was considered by a committee, composed solely of members of the body, that held a meeting where public comments on that item were allowed.
-So, if the legislative body has standing committees (which are required to have agendized and open meetings with an opportunity for the public to comment on agenda items), and the committee has previously considered an item, then at the time the item comes before the full legislative body, the body may choose not to take additional public comments on that item.
-However, if the version presented to the full legislative body is different from the version presented to, and considered by, the committee, then the public must be given another opportunity to speak on that item at the meeting of the full body. § 54954-3- meetings, though, the legislative body does not have to allow public comment on non-agenda matters at a special meeting.
+The Brown Act allows a legislative body to preclude public comments on an agenda item in one limited situation - where the item was considered by a committee, composed solely of members of the body, that held a meeting where public comments on that item were allowed.
+So, if the legislative body has standing committees (which are required to have agendized and open meetings with an opportunity for the public to comment on agenda items) and the committee has previously considered an item, then at the time the item comes before the full legislative body, the body may choose not to take additional public comments on that item.
+However, if the version presented to the full legislative body is different from the version presented to, and considered by, the committee, then the public must be given another opportunity to speak on that item at the meeting of the full body. § 54954.3.